edipetres/autosense-frontend/README.md

 ## Progressive Web App

 While the app can be used in mobile browsers, it can also be upgraded to a PWA which allows the app to be 'installed' on the home screen and work even when it's offline.
 When the app is installed it will look and feel like a native application.
 However, our Progressive Web App capabilities are limited (like service worker) due to not currently running on HTTPS.

-## Continuous Integration and Delivery

-Similarly to our backend CI pipeline, this project also implements a CircleCI build server that installs all dependencies on a clean machine and builds then pushes the production files to Amazon S3.
-Testing should be included here in the pipeline before the deployment step.
-When a satisfying code coverage is achieved we can trust the build server to deploy each version staright to production.

 ## Tools